azone1120/les-based-modeling-project/README.md

 # LES-Based Modeling
 ## Description
+This repository is part of my exploration into Large Eddy Simulation (LES) for turbulent reacting flows.
+The goal of this project is to develop a deeper understanding of LES-based combustion modeling techniques, mesh sensitivity, and turbulence-chemistry interaction in buoyancy-driven plumes.

-This repository contains an attempt of a replication and analysis of the 2017 study by Koo et al., "Model sensitivities in LES predictions of buoyant methane fire plumes".
-The project explores how domain geometry, combustion models, and mesh resolution affect large eddy simulation (LES) predictions of buoyant, turbulent methane pool fires.
+As an entry point, I replicate and analyze the study by Koo et al. (2017), which investigates the impact of combustion models and mesh resolution on LES predictions of a buoyant 1-meter methane fire plume.
+This foundational project will serve as a reference for future work in fire modeling, combustion physics, and CFD tool development.

 ### Motivation